 As an effective and complementary option to face-to-face mental health support, the internet, mobile apps, and other technologies can be used to deliver timely, effective mental health services and provide the right care solutions when and where people need them.
 Learn more on our E-Mental Health page.

 Increased access to psychotherapies

-The Psychotherapy Policy Implementation Network (PPIN) is a pan-Canadian group of policy makers, researchers, clinicians, persons with lived and living experience, and other relevant experts.
-In seeking to expand access to psychotherapies, the PPIN works to align key stakeholders, support knowledge sharing, build consensus, and develop recommendations.
+The Psychotherapy Policy Implementation Network (PPIN) was a pan-Canadian group of policy makers, researchers, clinicians, persons with lived and living experience, and other relevant experts.
+In seeking to expand access to psychotherapies, the PPIN worked to align key stakeholders, support knowledge sharing, build consensus, and develop recommendations.
 Go to our Expanding Access page to learn more.